-Consensus

-on goals

-To what extent do the major political actors agree on democracy and a market economy as strategic, long-term goals?
+Consensus To what extent do the major political actors agree on democracy and a market economy 16.1 on goals as strategic, long-term goals?
 This question specifically seeks to assess the extent of normative agreement on the general goals of development and transformation.
-It reflects the experience that many successful transformations are based on agreements reached by reform-minded political actors with old elites or potential opponents of reform.

-Major political actors are parties, politicians, interest groups and economic actors with political clout, whose power and importance (e.g. number of voters, jobs, financial resources, authority, influence, etc.) are relevant to the course of the political process.
+It reflects the experience that many successful transformations are based on agreements reached by reform-minded political actors together with old elites or potential opponents of reform.
+Major political actors are parties, politicians, interest groups and economic actors with political clout, whose power and importance (e.g., number of voters, jobs, financial resources, authority, influence, etc.) are relevant to the course of the political process.
 Please make sure to comment on the degree of consensus both with regard to democracy and with regard to a market economy.

-All major political actors agree on establishing or consolidating democracy and a market economy as strategic, long-term goals of transformation.
-1 The major political actors agree on one of the goals (democracy or market economy) as a strategic, long-term goal of transformation.
-Or: there is a general consensus on both goals, which is weakened by significant controversy over strategic priorities.
-There is a fundamental conflict among the major political actors over both democracy and a market economy as strategic, long-term goals of transformation.
+For that purpose, two separate response fields are offered in your database.
+Your written assessment should still be reflected in one single score.
+The maximum score for autocracies is 7 points.
+All major political actors agree on establishing or consolidating democracy and a market economy as 10 strategic, long-term goals of transformation.
+9 8 The major political actors agree on one of the goals (democracy or market economy) as a strategic, long-term goal of transformation.
+Or: there is a general consensus on both goals, which is weakened 7 by significant controversy over strategic priorities.
+6 5 The major political actors are in conflict over both democracy and a market economy as strategic, long-4 term goals of transformation.
 Or: any proclaimed consensus on goals is rudimentary, very fragile and likely to be challenged by powerful actors.
-There are no major political actors who want to establish democracy or a market economy.

-16.2 Anti-democratic actors

-To what extent can reformers exclude or co-opt anti-democratic actors?

-This question seeks to assess the extent to which reformers are able to overcome anti-democratic veto actors:

-- Reformers are defined here as all political actors who advocate democratization, be it in or close to the government or in opposition. - Anti-democratic veto actors are defined as political actors who can cause democratization to stall or fail and might include the military, influential economic actors or powerful opposition groups.
+3 2 1 There are no major political actors who want to establish democracy or a market economy.
+Anti-democratic To what extent can reformers exclude or co-opt anti-democratic actors?
+16.2 actors This question seeks to assess the extent to which reformers are able to overcome anti-democratic veto actors: Reformers are defined here as all political actors who advocate democratization, be it in or close to the government or in opposition.
+Anti-democratic veto actors are defined as political actors who can cause democratization to stall or fail and might include the military, influential economic actors or powerful opposition groups.
 A successful reform policy can eliminate the veto power of anti-democratic actors, induce them to comply permanently with constitutional rules, or develop a basic consensus with them.
 Reformers can successfully exclude or co-opt all actors with anti-democratic interests.
 10 9 8 Reformers cannot completely control all powerful anti-democratic actors, but can limit their influence 7 significantly.
 6 5 Reformers have little control over powerful anti-democratic actors, who can use their influence to 4 severely disrupt the reform process.
+3 2

-3 2 Reformers have no control over anti-democratic actors.
-1
+Reformers have no control over anti-democratic actors.

+16 Crite